Tap to Read ➤

 • Sea tides on Earth are caused by the Moon's gravitational pull on the oceans.

-• Total solar eclipses are very rare events indeed and they occur when the Moon is exactly between the Sun and Earth, casting its shadow on the planet.
+Total solar eclipses rare, Moon between Sun and Earth, casting shadow on planet.

 • The prediction of every future solar and lunar eclipse is done using a known cyclic pattern of repetition called the Saros cycle.